Governance Local Law

 Will I need any other permits?

-Charities are required to obtain permission from Council prior to conducting any fundraising activities.
+Charities are required to obtain permission from us prior to conducting any fundraising activities.

 Fundraising permits allow charities to collect pledge donations and funds within the City of Darebin.

 Permits are issued by the Public Fundraising Regulatory Association.
 Pledge permits are only offered to charities registered with the PFRA.